frontity/docs/docs/guides/how-to-share-a-frontity-project.md

-# How to share your Frontity theme
+# How to share your Frontity project

 When you create a Frontity project most of the times you'll end up creating a custom theme:
 - Because you need some specific design and features for your project